Correlation between multiple scattering angle and ionization energy loss for fast electrons: Summary

 \section{Summary}

-The unification of Moli\`{e}re and Landau theories presented herein reveals a pronounced correlation between the deflection angle and ionization energy loss for ultrarelativistic electrons or positrons traversing amorphous matter.
-The correlation arises at the single-scattering level, but sustains multiple Coulomb scattering, as well, due to the anomalous character of the latter.
-The target thickness dependence of the correlation effect is thus mild.
-As for its $Z$-dependence, the angular distribution in the central region (moderate $\Theta$ and $\lambda$) primarily depends on the ratio of the straggling variable $\lambda$ to $Z$ (see Fig. \ref{fig:meansqTheta-lin-growth}).
+The unification of Moli\`{e}re and Landau theories presented herein reveals a pronounced correlation between the deflection angle and ionization energy loss for fast electrons or positrons traversing amorphous matter.
+The correlation arises at the single-scattering level, and is not quickly ruined by multiple Coulomb scattering, due to the anomalous character of the latter.
+The target thickness dependence of the correlation effect is mild.
+As for its $Z$-dependence, the angular distribution in the central region (moderate $\Theta$ and $\lambda$) predominantly depends on the ratio of the straggling variable $\lambda$ to $Z$ (see Fig. \ref{fig:meansqTheta-lin-growth}).
 Therefore, even for high-$Z$ target materials, in principle, there are manifestations of the correlation at proportionally high $\lambda$, but they are obscured by a falloff of the event rate with the increase of $\lambda$.
-An advantageous observable at high $Z$ is the mean energy loss as a function of the deflection angle, whose variable part, representing the correlation effect, is independent of $Z$ (see Sec. \ref{subsec:barlambda(Theta)}).
+At high $Z$, an observable sensitive to the correlation is the mean energy loss as a function of the deflection angle, whose variable part, representing the correlation effect, is independent of $Z$ at all (see Sec. \ref{subsec:barlambda(Theta)}).
+The range of applicability of the present theory is basically an intersection of ranges of applicability of Moli\`{e}re and Landau theories, being rather broad.

-It is worth emphasizing that the hard incoherent scattering mechanism responsible for the angle-energy loss correlation for fast electrons is different from those at work for slow ions, mentioned in the Introduction.
-Whereas interaction of a non-relativistic ion with an atom is amenable to semiclassical treatment, when each impact parameter corresponds to a well-defined scattering angle, as well as energy loss, for relativistic electrons the angle and the energy loss are distributed statistically.
-In spite of that, their mutual correlation is not small, because it is dominated by hard electron-electron scattering, in which the deflection angle and energy transfer are interrelated kinematically, regardless of the impact parameter wrt the atomic nucleus.
-Moreover, it is precisely this contribution which survives under multiple scattering conditions.
+It may be worth recapitulating that the hard incoherent scattering mechanism responsible for the angle-energy loss correlation for fast electrons differs from those at work for slow ions, quoted in the Introduction.
+Whereas interaction of a nonrelativistic ion with an atom is intrinsically semiclassical, when each impact parameter corresponds to a well-defined scattering angle, as well as energy loss, for relativistic electrons the angle and the energy loss are distributed statistically.
+Nonetheless, their mutual correlation is not small, because it is dominated by hard electron-electron scattering, in which the deflection angle and energy transfer are interrelated kinematically, irrespective of the impact parameter relative to the atomic nucleus.
+Precisely this contribution survives under multiple scattering conditions.